New Bracken House

-Financial Times will move back to Bracken House in 2018.
+Financial Times moved back to Bracken House in 2018.

 The work of Philip Bentham in gilt metal and enamel, it has echoes of the formality and sophistication of a dial.
 Embellished with Roman numerals, it depicts months of the year, signs of the zodiac and a sunburst motif.

-The New Bracken House project due to complete in Q3 2018.
+The New Bracken House project completed in Q3 2018.